tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_sample_response_and_schema.md

 ## Do you need to define the response?

-One distinguishing characteristic of good API documentation is the inclusion of the response schema, with descriptions of each property.
-Some API documentation omits this section because the responses might seem self-evident or intuitive.
+Some API documentation omits the response schema because the responses might seem self-evident or intuitive.
 That might be the case.
 In Twitter's API, the responses aren't explained (you can see an [example here](https://developer.twitter.com/en/docs/accounts-and-users/manage-account-settings/api-reference/get-account-settings)).

 However, most documentation would be better with the response described, especially if the properties are abbreviated or cryptic.
 Developers sometimes abbreviate the responses to increase performance by reducing the amount of text sent.
 In one endpoint I documented, the response included about 20 different two-letter abbreviations.
-I spent days tracking down what each abbreviation meant, and found that many developers didn't know what half the responses meant.
+I spent days tracking down what each abbreviation meant, and found that many developers who worked on the API didn't know what many of the responses meant.

 One of the problems with the [Mashape Weather API](https://market.mashape.com/fyhao/weather-13) we've been using [as an example](docapis_new_endpoint_to_doc.html) is that it doesn't describe the meaning of the responses.
 If the air quality index is `25`, is that a good or bad value when compared to `65`?
 What is the max or min value that the API might return?
 Further, what exactly does the "air quality index" mean?
 Also, what longitude and latitude values are supported?

 ## Use realistic values in the example response

 In the example response, the values should be realistic without being real.
-If developers give you a sample response, make sure each of the possible values are reasonable and not bogus (or consisting of comic book character names).
+If developers give you a sample response, make sure each of the possible values are reasonable and not so fake they're distracting (such as users consisting of comic book character names).

 Also, the sample response should not contain real customer data.
-If you get a sample response from an engineer, and the data looks real, make sure it's not just from a cloned production database, which is common.
+If you get a sample response from an engineer, and the data looks real, make sure it's not just from a cloned production database, which is commonly done.
 Developers may not realize that the data needs to be fictitious but representative, and scraping a production database may be the easiest approach for them.

 ## Format the JSON and use code syntax highlighting

 Use proper JSON formatting for the response.
 A tool such as [JSON Formatter and Validator](http://jsonformatter.curiousconcept.com/) can make sure the spacing is correct.

 If you can add syntax highlighting as well, definitely do it.
 If you're using a static site generator such as [Jekyll](pubapis_jekyll.html) or markdown syntax with [GitHub](pubapis_github_wikis.html), you can probably use the [Rouge](https://github.com/jneen/rouge) built-in syntax highlighter.
-Other tools use [Pygments](http://pygments.org/).
+Other static site generators use [Pygments](http://pygments.org/).

 Rouge and Pygments rely on "lexers" to indicate how the code should be highlighted.
 For example, some common lexers are `java`, `json`, `html`, `xml`, `cpp`, `dotnet`, and `javascript`.

 If you don't have any syntax highlighters to integrate directly into your tool, you could add syntax highlighting manually for each code sample by pasting it into the [syntaxhighlight.in](http://syntaxhighlight.in/) highlighter.